The Most Complete Guide to Austin’s Greenbelt Access Points

 2201 Barton Springs Road (map)

-Generally thought of as the start of the Greenbelt, this access point is an easy hike for most.
-That also means they’ll be an above average amount of joggers and bikers if you are trying to avoid crowds.
+AKA Zilker Part point or Violet Crown Trailhead (more on that below) Generally thought of as the start of the Greenbelt, this access point is an easy, wide, and float hike for most.
+That also means they’ll be an above average amount of joggers and bikers.
+That plus it’s proximity to downtown means it can be a bad start if you want to avoid crowds.
 There’s plenty parking in and around Zilker Park, but it still gets busy on weekends and you do have to pay.

 1601 Spyglass Dr. (map)

-More commonly known as the “Taco Deli point” since there is a one available right near the entrance, this point has pretty convenient street parking and has swimming and climbing options.
+AKA Campbell’s Hole West but even more commonly known as the “Taco Deli point” since there is a one available right near the entrance.
+This point has pretty convenient street parking and has swimming and climbing options.

-One other thing to consider, being a popular spot this area is more frequently patrolled by the police, so plan accordingly.
+One last thing to consider, being a popular spot this area is more frequently patrolled by the police, so plan accordingly.

 2010 Homedale Dr. (map)

-If you’re wanting to see Campbell’s Hole from the east side, you can find an access point at Barton Hills Elementary School.
+AKA Barton Hills Access or Campbell’s Hole East.
+So it won’t be a surprise to you to find out that if you’re want to see Campbell’s Hole from the east side you can use this access point at Barton Hills Elementary School.
 The street parking is located in a residential neighborhood, so try not to be a jerk.
 Again, head north to arrive at Campbell’s Hole.

 There are additional hiking trails on the east side of the creek.
 So even if there’s no water, there’s still plenty to explore in this area.